 If there are already restrictions on gun ownership for mental illness then how do shootings by killers with abnormal psychology occur?
 Apparently it is shocking to idealists that the laws they dream up and write on paper are not always enforceable, and even have deleterious unstated consequences.
 We have speed limits posted everywhere on the road.
 Do people ever get away with speeding?
 We have Byzantine tax codes.
 Do people ever get away with unjustified write-offs?

 Just because a disingenuous politician passes a law does not mean it is enforceable.
 It may be enforceable easily.
 It may be rarely enforceable.
-It may have unstated consequences that are even more negative than having no law at all.
+It may have unstated consequences that are worse than having no law at all.
 Many gun laws are exactly that – rarely enforceable, and abusing innocent people who have nothing to do with the intent of the law.

 The APA’s Autoimmune Reaction to Facts on Violent Crime

 The American Psychological Association (APA) presented the most fallacious and unjustified summation of leftwing misdirection on gun control.
 While it is true that not all mental health patients are violent, it is also true that nearly all mass killers have abnormal psychology that demands clinical attention.

 The CEO of APA, in citing a fallacious CNN analysis, achieved agenda driven goals for the “caring industry,” as a leader of said industry.
 He protects the current paradigm of community-based social and psychological intervention, including the drugging of patients set free in open communities.